 A diagnosis of HIV can feel devastating.
 However, you can lead a long and healthy life through treatment, by taking care of your health, and getting the right medical care.

-Fraser Health has a team of highly skilled public health nurses, specially trained in HIV infections.
+Fraser Health has a team of highly skilled public health staff including registered nurses, social workers and outreach workers who are specially trained in HIV infections.
 They will help you through the next steps and tell you about the resources and supports available.

 Positive Health Services

 Positive Health Services (PHS) provides specialized outpatient HIV health care to patients.
 PHS is open to anyone with HIV who lives or works in the region.

 Services include specialized HIV care, medication management, nutrition guidance, counselling, testing for other infections and referrals to community resources.

 Crisis Line volunteers respond to a variety of issues.
 They invite callers to talk about their situation and discuss strategies that may help you manage more effectively.
 The service is also available to friends, family members and professionals looking for assistance in helping someone who is emotionally distraught.
 Call the Fraser Health Crisis Line at 1-877-820-7444.

 CATIE is Canada’s source for up-to-date, unbiased information about HIV, also provides resources.
 These links are especially useful for people who have just been diagnosed with HIV:

 AIDS Vancouver provides support to those affected by HIV/AIDS, including a case management program that provides information, support and care coordination for you and your family.
 While the immediate focus is on food, shelter, income and emotional support, they may also work with you in other areas over the long-term.